I don't understand why people don't reply to their comments, it's not a good way to get repeat visitors.

 The Conclusion…

-Avoid these stupid mistakes and you’ll increase your chances in the blogosphere (yes, I used that work).
+Avoid these stupid mistakes and you’ll increase your chances in the blogosphere (yes, I used that word).

 In Prosperity,